 With the quarantines in place and the pandemic’s stress becoming uncontrollable, many individuals with mental health needs could be feeling lost, isolated, and problematic about coping with the current situation.

-Besides that, traditional therapies may not work anymore for some patients since mental health problems could also be fast-evolving.
+Besides that, traditional treatments may not work anymore for some patients since mental health problems could also be fast-evolving.
 Good thing that there’s a new breed of treatment.

-Narrative therapy’s origin traces back to the discovery of Michael White and David Epston in the 1980s.
-They developed this method clinging to the idea that this kind of therapy is the more effective since it enables oneself.
+The origin traces back to Michael White and David Epston’s discovery in the 1980s.
+They developed this method clinging to the idea that narrative therapy is more effective since it enables oneself.

 Moreover, it also creates individuality in clients’ stories and prevents blame for themselves in their current situations.

-A narrative therapist could use a variety of techniques to go around your condition or problems:
+A narrative therapy expert could use a variety of techniques to go around your condition or problems:

 - The therapist should allow you to objectify the problem into the person’s understanding.